GitbookIO/help.gitbook.com/github/why-is-my-repo-not-listed.md

 ### New organization {#new-organization}

+#### Create the organization

+You can use this [page](https://www.gitbook.com/organizations/new) to proceed to the creation of a new organization.

 #### Check the current status

 You can check that GitBook.com is able to access the required GitHub